s-victor/TinyPedal/docs/customization.md

 Set low speed threshold for showing nearest incoming traffic indicator.
 Default is `8` m/s (roughly 28kph).
 Set to `0` to disable.
 This option can be useful to quickly determine nearby traffic situation after a spin or crash.

     show_pit_request
-Show pit request indicator and pit-in countdown (laps) reading.
-Note, countdown (laps) value is always calculated towards the finish line of current stint's final lap rather than estimated remaining laps that current fuel or energy can run.
+Show pit request indicator and `pit-in laps countdown` alongside `estimated remaining laps` reading that current fuel or energy can run.
+Note, `pit-in laps countdown` value is always calculated towards the finish line of current stint's final lap, and thus is always less than or equal to `estimated remaining laps` reading.
 If countdown drops below 1.0 (laps), it indicates the final lap of current stint, and driver should pit in before the end of current lap to refuel.
-If countdown reaches zero or negative, there may still be some fuel or energy left in tank, however it will not be enough to complete another full lap before pit stop.
+If countdown reaches zero or negative, there may still be some fuel or energy left in tank, however it will not be enough to complete another full lap.

     show_finish_state
 Show finish or disqualify state.